Tonhie/Pac-Man/README.md

 # Pac-Man
-A snake game on console written in pure C++
+A Pac-Man game on console written in pure C++

 ## Related information
 + Writer: Coxe (CloudXavier)